jacquesikot/demo-file-storage/backend/instructions/brief_generation_instructions.md

 **VALIDATION CHECKLIST:**

 - [ ] Brief starts with "## 1.
 Audience & Intent" (not with a title or H1)
-- [ ] NO article title appears anywhere before the Overview section
+- [ ] NO article title appears anywhere before the Audience & Intent section
 - [ ] All 6 sections present and complete
 - [ ] **ALL competitor URLs are real, complete URLs from web_search (NO placeholders)**
 - [ ] **Each competitor URL starts with "https://" or "http://"**